 Nausea and diarrhoea are side effects of metformin, but these side effects usually go away as your body becomes familiar to the medicine.

 Side effects of sulphonylureas

-Potential side effects of sulphonylureas include low blood sugar and weight gain.
+Potential side effects of sulphonylureas include hypoglycaemia (low blood glucose) and weight gain.

 Thiazolidinediones (TZD) make your body’s tissues more sensitive to insulin.